Mike Tramp: 2023: Songs of White Lion

+2024: Songs of White Lion Vol II

-On March 15th 2024, Mike Tramp released his second Danish album, Mand Af En Tid.
+On 15 March 2024, Tramp released his second Danish album, Mand Af En Tid.
 As a first single "Hvis Du Vil" was already released in 2023, followed by "Ham Vi Vill Være" and "Mand Af En Tid" in early 2024.
 The second and third single featured a music video.
 As with "For Første Gang", all the songs on "Mand Af En Tid" were written together with Lars Daneskov, and the record was produced by Tramp himself together with Søren Andersen.
 The record also features Søren Skov, Claus Langeskov, Kenni Andy, Emily Garriock Langeskov and Jørgen Thorup.
 A danish tour followed the album release.

-In Summer 2024, Mike Tramp played 2 rock festivals for "Songs of White Lion" in Germany and Sweden.
+In Summer 2024, Tramp played 2 rock festivals for "Songs of White Lion" in Germany and Sweden.
 Tramp also played a show at "Nemoland" in Copenhagen.

-In August 2024, Songs of White Lion Volume 2 was released, featuring Mike Tramp re-imagining ten more select cuts from White Lion's catalog Volume 2 includes the new single and music video for the re recorded "Lights and Thunder" and the reworked "Lonely Nights", "Out With the Boys", "The Road to Valhalla" and "Till Death Do Us Part" were also released as singles featuring visualizer music videos.
+In August 2024, Songs of White Lion Volume 2 was released, featuring Tramp re-imagining ten more select cuts from White Lion's catalog Volume 2 includes the new single and music video for the re recorded "Lights and Thunder" and the reworked "Lonely Nights", "Out With the Boys", "The Road to Valhalla" and "Till Death Do Us Part" were also released as singles featuring visualizer music videos.

 Mike Tramp's White Lion embarked on an extended tour supporting Songs of White Lion Volume 2 starting in mid-August 2024 with European and US dates.

-In November 2024, Mike Tramp supported The Dead Daisies on their European tour together with his Songs of White Lion guitarist Marcus Nand.
+In November 2024, Tramp supported The Dead Daisies on their European tour together with his Songs of White Lion guitarist Marcus Nand.